matthewmics/cot-documentation/docs/extras/qb-integration.md

 :::

 :::warning
-It's very very important that the column name and the name of mapping is exactly the same.
+It's very very important that the column name and the name of mapping are exactly the same.
 Otherwise, it won't populate.
-Notice how used `jobFamily` for both
+Notice how we used `jobFamily` for both
 :::

 ### 4. Run manual sync